xfang422/i2p-1/Syllabus.md

 ### Practical

-This week's practical requires you to have completed installation of the programming environment.
+This week's practical requires you to have **completed installation of the programming environment**.
 The practical can be downloaded from [GitHub](https://github.com/jreades/i2p/raw/master/practicals/Practical-02-Foundations_1.ipynb).

 # Week 3: Foundations (Part 2)